Sudan arrests second opposition leader in under a month

-KHARTOUM (Reuters) - Sudanese authorities on Sunday arrested the head of Sudan’s opposition Congress Party, a party official said, weeks after the arrest of another opposition leader, Sadiq al-Mahdi, sparked violent anti-government protests.
+KHARTOUM, June 8 (Reuters) - Sudanese authorities arrested on Sunday the head of Sudan’s opposition Congress Party, a party official said, weeks after the arrest of another opposition leader, Sadiq al-Mahdi, sparked violent anti-government protests.

 The arrests are likely to hurt national dialogue talks that were called by President Omar Hassan al-Bashir in order to ease tension among Sudan’s political parties ahead of parliamentary and presidential polls due next year.